Marlinekhavele/Contact-Centre-API/README.md

 Run the test suite with:
 `python manage.py test`

+#### Lint
+Run Lint:
+`make lint`

 ### Deployment
 For production deployment:
 Set `DEBUG = False` in settings.py

+### DockerFile
-- A Dockerfile is provided for containerized deployment.
+A Dockerfile is provided for containerized deployment of the application.
+The service can be easily started and stopped using make commands.
-- To spin up the service locally you can run `make serve`  this will start the service locally and you should be able to see API documentaion on the swagger ui.
+Running the Service Locally:
+`make serve`
+Stopping the Service:
+`make stop`
+Restarting the Service:
+`make start`

 N/B
 - when you think of seasonality the whole design changes